EmmanuelSGiraldo/goit-react-hw-03-phonebook/README.md

 Clone the repository.
 Run npm install to install the dependencies.
 Run npm i gh-pages -D.
-Run npm install node-sass -D.
-Run npm install notifly -D.
+Run npm install sass -D.
-Run npm install axios.

 ##Usage
 Run npm run dev to start the development server.
 Open your browser and go to http://localhost:5173 to view the application.
 Contribution
 Contribute to the project by following these steps:

 ##Fork the repository.
 Create a new branch for your feature (git checkout -b new-feature).